 Open shelves are the most budget friendly option to consider when planning your kitchen.
 Typically used in place of closed upper cabinets, they offer you display space for your most beautiful items, and the simple practicality of having all your most needed tools and dishes close at hand.
 If you entertain regularly, open shelves can make hosting a breeze.
 Your guests can easily find that water glass they need, or, better yet, help put the dishes away!

-Visually, open shelves can make a small space seem larger by minimizing the closed cabinetry on the walls, and come in many different versions.
-From traditional bracketed shelves, to floating shelves to modular setups like the YouK system from our partners at Häfele, open shelving can be integrated into any kitchen style.
+Visually, open shelves can make a small space seem larger by minimizing the closed cabinetry on the walls and come in many different versions.
+From traditional bracketed shelves to floating shelves to modular setups like the YouK system from our partners at Häfele, open shelving can be integrated into any kitchen style.

-Of course there are downsides, and it’s important to do a bit of soul-searching before you commit to open shelving.
-While it’s beautiful to look at those magazine-worthy images of perfect stacks of plates and matching mugs, understanding your own needs and lifestyle are an important consideration.
+Of course, there are downsides, and it’s important to do a bit of soul-searching before you commit to open shelving.
+While it’s beautiful to look at those magazine-worthy images of perfect stacks of plates and matching mugs, understanding your own needs and lifestyle is an important consideration.
 How tidy do you want to be?
 Do you want to have all your possessions on display?
 Do you prefer to tuck the clutter away?

 This wouldn’t be an honest look at open shelving if we didn’t also mention the dreaded kitchen grime.
 If you’re an avid cook there is no denying the fact that kitchens collect grime.
 The combination of airborne grease, humidity and dust collaborate to make cleaning a hassle.
 While dishes/items on open shelving that get used and washed often don’t sit long enough to collect much, display items that are seldom used would require more cleaning than they would inside a cupboard.